vc0tta/redim.github.io/README.md

 ## How to Use

+To use Redim locally, simply head to the https://5v7.github.io/redim.github.io/ web page and open it in any modern web browser.
+No additional installation is required.

 1. **Open the Tool**: Open https://5v7.github.io/redim.github.io/ in your web browser.
 2. **Upload Images**: Click on the upload button to select multiple images from your device.
-3. **Generate Output**: Click on the "Generate" button to create the concatenated and compressed image.
-4. **Download**: Once the process is complete, download the resulting image file.
+3. **Download**: Once the process is complete, download the resulting image file.

-## Installation

-To use Redim locally, simply head to the https://5v7.github.io/redim.github.io/ web page and open it in any modern web browser.
-No additional installation is required.

 ## Technologies Used